 Search for the best price for your trip on our flight search engine!

-The Deutsche Bahn (German rail) website is an invaluable resource for train timetables, prices and to book tickets online.
+The Deutsche Bahn (German rail) website is an invaluable resource for train timetables and prices and to book tickets online.

 Unless you're planning a road trip around Germany or live nearby, driving your own car to Munich may not be the ideal option.
-Parking in the city, as with many metropolises, is expensive and hard to find.
-On the plus side, currently only trucks and lorries have to pay tolls, and the country's highways are famously well-maintained.
+As with many metropolises, parking in the city is expensive and hard to find.
+On the plus side, only trucks and lorries currently have to pay tolls, and the country's highways are famously well-maintained.

 As it's between many European cities, the bus - and especially the night bus - is a cheap but long option for travel to Munich.
 Berlin to Munich by FlixBus will cost you between € 28 (US$ 30.20) and € 50 (US$ 53.90) and takes around 8 hours; from London, you're looking at € 60 (US$ 64.70) to € 100 (US$ 107.80) for a 20-hour journey with a bus change in Frankfurt.